• Skip to primary navigation

 • If serving to someone with celiac disease, be sure to purchase certified gluten-free rolled oats!
 It would also be wise to verify the white chocolate chips purchased are also gf.

+Get Your Cookies to All Be the Same Size by Using a Cookie Scoop!
 While not a necessity, a cookie scoop is a super helpful tool that I use a lot in my kitchen.
 I like to use a small cookie scoop for this oatmeal cranberry walnut cookies recipe.
-This is probably the cookie scoop I use most often when making cookies (it’s what I use for Peanut Butter Blossoms and Death by Chocolate Cookies too!).
+This is probably the cookie scoop I use most often when making cookies (it’s what I use for Peanut Butter Blossoms, Chocolate Crinkles, and Death by Chocolate Cookies too!).
+If you love those extra large bakery-style cookies, you can use a large cookie scoop.
+If you do this, you will need to add a few minutes to your baking time.

-When you pull your cookies out of the oven, use a circular cookie cutter (or a round glass larger than your cookie) to gently “scoot” your cookies in a circular motion to help shift the edges and create perfectly round cookies.
+Get Your Cookies to be Perfectly Round with “The Cookie Scoot” When you pull your cookies out of the oven, use a circular cookie cutter (or a round glass larger than your cookie) to gently “scoot” your cookies in a circular motion to help shift the edges and create perfectly round cookies.

 stack of white chocolate cranberry oatmeal cookies on a metal grater. there are additional cookies, walnuts, oatmeal, white chocolate chips, and craisins scattered around.